jgm/pandoc/test/command/biblatex-malinowski.md

   edition: 8
   id: malinowski
   issued: 1972
-  language: 'en-GB'
+  language: "en-GB"
   publisher: Routledge and Kegan Paul
   publisher-place: London
-  title: 'Argonauts of the Western Pacific: An account of native
+  title: "Argonauts of the Western Pacific: An account of native
-    enterprise and adventure in the [Archipelagoes of Melanesian New Guinea]{.nocase}'
+    enterprise and adventure in the [Archipelagoes of Melanesian New Guinea]{.nocase}"
   title-short: Argonauts
   type: book
 ---